 GTIP's Journey Toward Racial Equity

 Ijeoma Oluo implores, “White People: I Don’t Want You To Understand Me Better, I Want You to Understand Yourselves” (https://bit.ly/2Uoiboj).
-We here at GTIP assimilated that message and began our own journey toward racial equity in February 2017.
+We at GTIP assimilated that message and began our own journey toward racial equity in February 2017.
 We took a long, hard, and often painful look at ourselves.
-One of the many things we are learning, if we really want to diversify our training program, we must diversify our board, our faculty, and our community.
+Of the many things we are learning, one is that if we really want to diversify our training program, we must diversify our board, our faculty, and our community.

 Gestalt Therapy theory has much to teach us about the importance of equality and equity; as well as how to own and address implicit bias and aversive racism.
 Concepts and skills learned from Gestalt Therapy theory are vital at a time when across the U.S. white cultural beliefs and values continue to dominate our institutions and the lives of people of color continue to be at risk due to structural disparities.
 How can we challenge these inequities?

 At GTIP, we are engaging in work to examine this question and to create an inclusive environment for personal and professional learning and growth that is welcoming and equitable for anyone who wants to learn and grow from Gestalt Therapy theory.

 We recently sponsored Ethical Considerations in the Field: A Gestalt Therapy Approach to Discussing Race.
 Alison Gerig ('08) and Jennifer Jones ('08 and faculty member) explored what kinds of ethical dilemmas emerge when we do or do not ask questions, and when we remain curious about our own and our clients’ social locations.
 More specifically, how do such conversations, or silences, impact our ability to have moments of mutuality with our clients?